Hongweihuo-Lab/CIndex/README.md

 The operation modes include: build, bindex, cr, lr, er, efq, which correspond to the construction of compressed indexes, reads counting, reads positioning, reads extraction, and fastq extraction, respectively.
 ### Index Construction
 Create the compressed index of the FASTQ file.
-The command to create a FASTQ compressed file is:
+The command to create the compressed index for the FASTQ file is:

 | Command | Description |
 | --- | --- |